 Typing mold takes time, is costly, and is often inconclusive or offers an incomplete picture.
 Knowing the kind of mold also doesn't affect the general course of action.
 If you have mold you pretty much know you have a problem that you need to deal with (active mold rendered dormant, dormant mold removed.)
-Letting it linger isn't good for staff and researchers, and can also result in significant loss of content.

-You should always move quickly to resolve water infiltration and high relative humidity.
 Understanding issues in your storage space and performing environmental monitoring can help you address problems before they become disasters, but sometimes things happen that are beyond your control.
 If you do have a mold outbreak, assess the extent, quarantine the materials if possible, and review your insurance information to determine whether you have coverage and to what extent.
 Consider reaching out to other organizations that have dealt with a mold outbreak, or contacting a conservator or preservation professional to discuss next steps.
 Consider the value, uniqueness, and importance of the moldy material before choosing a route.
 In most instances, contacting a service provider that has experience working with collections should be high on your list of steps.
-Whether you choose to use a provider or not, talking with them about options and costs will help you plan your course of action.
-In general, you will want to avoid any treatment that involves heating your materials or irradiating them.
+In general, though, you will want to avoid any treatment that involves heating your materials or irradiating them.